WalterCouto/D2CE/d2s_File_Format.md

 32 byte structure which defines how the character looks in the menu Does not change in-game look

+### D2R  Character Menu Appearance
+32 byte structure which defines how the character looks in the menu Does not change in-game look

 ### Difficulty
 3 bytes of data that indicates which of the three difficulties the character has unlocked.